EN | JP | Last updated: 2026-01

 episode_rewards = []

-for episode in range(num_episodes):
+for episode in range(n_episodes):

 state, _ = env.reset()

-action = agent.select_action(state) # Initial action selection
+action = agent.select_action(state) # Select first action

 total_reward = 0